-At the heart of many cases of corporate impunity and bad practice, is the stark reality of huge power imbalances between multinational companies and the people they affect.
-Companies use their power and influence to deny responsibility or to offer tokenistic remedies.
-The use and abuse of their powerful position is a feature of many of the harmful strategies used by companies, from denying access to information to avoiding regulations through corporate lobbying.
+At the heart of many cases of corporate bad practice and impunity (exemption from punishment) is the stark reality of huge power imbalances between multinational companies and the people they affect.
+Companies often use their power and influence to deny responsibility, offer tokenistic remedies, or avoid legal accountability.
+Shifting the power in favour of affected communities is critical when pursuing remedy.